MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 ## IoT guiding principles

-The IoT Well-Architected Framework adds IoT-specific guiding principles to the pillars of the Microsoft Well-Architected Framework.
-These well-architected pillars and principles help clarify considerations for IoT workloads to meet requirements across architectural layers.
+The IoT Well-Architected Framework adds IoT-specific guiding principles to the Azure Well-Architected Framework pillars.
+These principles help clarify considerations for IoT workloads to meet requirements across architectural layers.

 The high-level guiding principles that facilitate good IoT solution design are: